Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Assessing survival trajectories of colon cancer patients

 Table \ref{model_selection} shows the AIC and BIC scores, as well as the average log-likelihood from the 5-fold cross-validation for the three models considered.
 All the metrics agree that the more flexible models perform better than the GLM model.
 Specifically, the 5-fold cross-validation highlights the superior generalization performance of the GAM model compared to the others, while the goodness-of-fit measures emphasize the better adaptation of the Neural Network.
 However, since the criteria for counting the degrees of freedom differ among the three models, we will rely more on the results of the generalization measure for model selection.
 Therefore, in the subsequent analysis, we will focus exclusively on the GAM model.

 Table \ref{model_results} shows the estimated proportion of cured cases and the estimated median survival time for the uncured group, along with 95\% confidence intervals calculated using bootstrap, for each combination of \textit{age} and \textit{period} of diagnosis.
-The median survival time $t_{0.5}$ of a Weibull random variable can be easily calculated as follows

-where $\lambda$ and $\beta$ are the scale and the shape parameters of the Weibull distribution, respectively.
+The median survival time $t_{0.5}$ of a Weibull random variable can be easily calculated as $t_{0.5}=\frac{1}{\lambda} \cdot (\text{log}2)^{\frac{1}{\beta}}$, where $\lambda$ and $\beta$ are the scale and the shape parameters of the Weibull distribution, respectively.
 There is a considerable improvement in survival across the investigated time periods which is consistent with the diagnostic and therapeutic improvement over the years.
 As expected, younger individuals have higher odds of being cured than the elderly.